RaynoldTanYX/MightyJaxx-WebChallenge/admin-dashboard/README.md

 On the dashboard, the user can `Add`, `Edit`, and `Delete` product listings.
 These products are persistently stored using `Firestore`.
 The optionally uploaded images are stored on `Firebase Storage`

+## Potential Improvements

+1. Pagination or Lazy Loading
+2. Search using backend or services such as ElasticSearch or Algolia
+3. Determinate loading progress for image uploads
+4. Request optimized image resolution and format using CDNs such as Cloudinary
+5. Unit, integration, and end-to-end tests running on CI